Kelly Clarkson & Gwen Stefani Get Into Heated Fight Over ‘The Voice’ Singer

 “I’m not dating Blake,” Clarkson deadpanned, “but my husband manages him.
 I don’t have that kind of in, but I have the industry in.
 And that’s what y’all are wanting.
 I feel like I’m gonna go nuts if you don’t pick me, that’s it!”

-Kelly’s husband Brandon Blackstock has managed Blake Shelton for many years, the two working together long before Brandon and Kelly tied the knot in October of 2013.
+Kelly’s husband Brandon Blackstock has managed Blake Shelton for many years, the two working together long before Brandon and Kelly tied the knot in October 2013.
 In fact, Blake once told People Magazine, “If I fire Brandon, it’s one thing.
 If she fires him, it’s going to be really bad.
 He knows who to suck up to.”

 The on-camera spat between the women was just some good-natured banter between Kelly and Gwen, in an attempt to get the young woman to commit to their team, something all The Voice coaches have been doing for the past 17 seasons of the NBC reality competition singing series.